regrowag/FE-coding-challenge/README.md

-# Welcome to the Regrow FE coding challenge
+# Welcome to the Regrow FE coding challenge!

 Please select the challenge: